 Test the function

-In the Get function URL dialog box, select default (Function key) from the drop-down list, and then select Copy.
+In the Get function URL dialog box, select default from the drop-down list, and then select the Copy to clipboard icon.

 Paste the function URL into your browser's address bar.
 Add the query string value

 ?name=<your_name>to the end of this URL and press Enter to run the request.